 This one is particularly daunting.
 I've lived in houses smaller than the rock hanging in the center, and it's being wedged up by rocks the size of a pillow.

-Same rocks but with the wall in view.
+Looking straight up at the same rocks but with the wall in view.
 The crack puts things into perspective.
 I've done a lot of stupid, dangerous stuff over the years.
 In noticeable, tangible threats, standing in this spot is probably way up on that list.
 Yes, that house-sized rock could hang for another 1,000 years.
 It could also hang for another 1,000 seconds.
 Neither would be a surprise.

-Opposite wall, another huge crack.
+Opposite wall, another huge vertical crack running down.

 Inside here, there is a wide gap with what looks like a path on the other side.